blckmn/SimpleRabbit/README.md

     }
 ```

 The message handler is chosen based on the CanProcess call.
 The consumer tag is passed in i.e. tags are matched not queues.
+This allows a handler to handle multiple messages from multiple queues.
 ```
     internal class Processor : IMessageHandler
     {